wp-plugins/anti-spam/readme.txt

 You may enable sending all rejected spam comments to admin email.
 Edit [anti-spam.php](http://plugins.trac.wordpress.org/browser/anti-spam/trunk/anti-spam.php) file and find "$antispam_send_spam_comment_to_admin" and make it "true".
-And also plugin adds total blocked spam counter to admin comments section.
+You can also find the info block with total spam blocked counter in the admin comments section.
+You can hide or show this info block in the "Screen Options" section.
+The info block visibility option is saved per user.

 = Does plugin block spam from Contact or other forms? =